 Your heart doctor will perform a series of tests to determine your diagnosis.
 You will probably have an electrocardiogram (ECG/EKG) test, exercise stress test, or cardiac angiogram to determine whether or not you have coronary heart disease (CAD).

-An electrocardiogram (ECG/EKG) measures your heart’s electrical activity and may show whether your heart has been damaged by a heart attack.
+An electrocardiogram measures your heart’s electrical activity and may show whether your heart has been damaged by a heart attack.